-Successful Azure Data Solutions start with a well define and architected platform.
-As more and more solutions have been migrated to Azure, Microsoft has produced a series of recommended practices and guidances called the Azure Well-architected Framework.
+Successful Azure Data Solutions start with a well-defined and architected platform.
+As more and more solutions have been migrated to Azure, Microsoft has produced a series of recommended practices and guidance called the Azure Well-architected Framework.

-Remember that the goal of the framework is to help you design a solution that is of high quality, stable under load, cost-effective while being a scalable and efficient cloud architecture for your solution.
+Remember that the framework’s goal is to help you design a solution that is of high quality, stable under load, cost-effective while being a scalable and efficient cloud architecture for your solution.

-The Azure Well-Architected Framework is divided up into various principles, or tenets called the five pillars of architectural excellence.
+The Azure Well-Architected Framework is divided into various principles or tenets called the five pillars of architectural excellence.
 These sections review these principles with an eye to an Azure Data Solution architecture.
-Links in the table provide more detailed information on the topic.
+In addition, links in the table provide more detailed information on the topic.

 |Reliability||The ability of a system to recover from failures and continue to function.|

 |Cost Optimization||Managing costs to maximize the value delivered.|

 |Operational Excellence||Operations processes that keep a system running in production.|

 |Performance Efficiency||The ability of a system to adapt to changes in load.|

 Utilizing Data Lakes & Delta Lakes in a Data Architecture